strimzi/proposals/050-Kafka-Node-Pools.md

 E.g. some `useNodePools: true` flag?
 If we use such flag, do we still need the feature gate?
 Maybe es, but we can graduate it more quickly.
+Do we even want to support this in the long term?
+Or do we want to force a migration to node pool resources?
+(Migration to KRaft would be a good option for that)

 ### Using it per-cluster